Editor’s

-What it’s like to be a temporary worker
+your long-term career goals, and what it’s like to be a temporary

 Temporary workers, also called independent contractors or free agents, are self-employed and are hired by businesses or people to provide an end-result of work.
 From flexible schedules to control over projects and clients, being a temporary worker offers a number of perks that permanent employees can’t always enjoy.